lhug/advent-of-code/README.md

 This contains my implementations for advent of code.

+## 2024, Day 7, phase one

+Thought long and hard about this.
+Did not find a useful solution.
+Had to brute force.
+I am completely unsure how the decision process for the operator works.
+Wasted a lot of time because I - again - misunderstood the assignment.

 ## 2024, Day 6, phase two

 This took some thinking and remodeling.